mohammadreza87/mystories/REFACTOR_SUMMARY.md

-# MyStories - Refactoring Summary
+# Next Tale - Refactoring Summary

 ## 📋 Executive Summary

-This document provides a high-level overview of the architectural refactoring for the MyStories project.
+This document provides a high-level overview of the architectural refactoring for the Next Tale project.

 ---